Close Menu

 3. Keep your hotel room door locked: Keep your hotel room door locked and use the safe or a secure locker to store your valuables.

 4. Be cautious with strangers: Be cautious when interacting with strangers, particularly in areas with high foot traffic.
 Avoid accepting gifts or offers from strangers, and be wary of people who approach you with suspicious or overly friendly behavior.
-(See Also: Is it Safe to Visit Turkey as a Tourist?
-A Traveler’s Guide)
+(See Also: Is Myanmar Safe To Visit?
+A 2023 Guide)

 5. Stay informed: Stay informed about local conditions and events that may impact your safety.
 Check with your hotel, local authorities, or a reliable news source for updates.